Teams, tales and tips – a guide to the local game

 The nearest airport to Zenica is Sarajevo, 76km (47 miles) away, 11km (seven miles) south-west of Sarajevo itself.

 There’s no public transport into town.
-The easiest way to Zenica from Sarajevo airport is if you’re staying by the Bilino polje stadium at the Hotel Dubrovnik (see below Bed), who can arrange a direct transfer at €40 for one guest, €70 for two and €90 for three.
+The easiest way to Zenica from Sarajevo airport is if you’re staying by the Bilino polje stadium at the Hotel Dubrovnik (see below Where to stay), who can arrange a direct transfer at €40 for one guest, €70 for two and €90 for three.

 Doing it independently can be hard work.